Jules White: Directorial style

 White's style is most evident in his string of two-reelers starring comics Wally Vernon and Eddie Quillan.
 Vernon and Quillan were old pros whose dancing skills made them especially agile comedians.
 White capitalized on this by staging the kind of rough-and-tumble slapstick not seen since silent-movie days, with the stars and supporting players doing pratfalls, crossing their eyes, getting hit with messy projectiles, having barehanded fistfights and being knocked "cuckoo" in film after film.
-These comedies were pet projects for White: he kept making Vernon and Quillan shorts long after most of his other series had ended.
+These comedies were pet projects for White; consequently, he kept making Vernon and Quillan shorts long after most of his other series had ended.

 Later films

 By the 1950s, White was working so quickly and economically that he could film a new short comedy in a single day.
 His standard procedure was to borrow footage from older films and shoot a few new scenes, often using the same actors, sets, and costumes.
 A "new" 15-minute comedy could contain clips from as many as three vintage comedies.
 Though most of White's comedies of the 1950s are almost identical to his comedies of the 1940s, he still made a few films from scratch, including three 3-D comedies, Spooks! and Pardon My Backfire (1953), both starring The Three Stooges, and Down the Hatch, starring dialect comic Harry Mimmo.